 - If you are publishing data from a cloud data warehouse to an ArcGIS Enterprise 11.0 or later portal, an additional Feature option may be available under Reference registered data.
 Select this option to publish a read-only web feature layer that references registered data to the hosting server.
 Publishing data from the following cloud data warehouses is supported to the corresponding portal versions:

 - Snowflake—ArcGIS Enterprise 11.1 or later

-If you choose Feature under Copy all data instead, all layers are copied to the hosting server's managed database.
+- Click Feature under Copy all data if you want to copy all the layers to the hosting server's managed database.

 - Under Location, use the Folder menu to choose a folder in your portal content in which to store the web layer.
 Optionally, create a folder.

 By default, the web layer is stored at the root level of your portal content.

 Click the Browse button to browse to a folder in your portal content.
 You can also type a folder name in the text box.